memarin/scrum/scrum_101.md

 Each user story is accompanied with a size(estimate) indicating the effort required to accomplish it.

 ##Sizing and Estimation
 User stories need have a indicator with them to determine(guess) the effort required to accomplish them.
+Sizes reflect the relative effort and complexity for that story.
 Estimates need not to be accurate, just consistent all throughout the project.

-You can just write stories and provide the later this helps us in avoiding arbitrarily sizing stories that we dont understand quite well yet.
+You can just write stories and provide the size later this helps us in avoiding arbitrarily sizing stories that we dont understand quite well yet.

 The canon sizing method is with planning poker cards.
 However, there is no strict rule prohibiting you from adopting a different sizing method.
 Often times, teams devise their own sizing strategy what is important is you have a great knowledge and understading of Scrum to effectively modify it without losing its core principles.

 ###Methods

-####Five Fingers
+####Fist of Five
 ```1, 2, 3, 4, 5 ```

 ####Powers of 2
 ```1, 2, 4, 8, 16 ```